SergantDornan/C-Cpp-builder/README.md

 to specify starting file type the file name right after "belder", in other case builder will look for main.cpp or main.c

-builder only works with files with .h, .hpp, .c, .cpp extensions, the builder does not see files with other extensions
+builder only works with files with .h, .hpp, .c, .cpp, .s, .S, .asm extensions, the builder does not see files with other extensions

+**WARNING**
+The belder does not work if your assembly files contain not C-style comments

 ```
 belder file.cpp  # starting file - file.cpp
 belder #builder will look for main.cpp or main.c